noseratio/AsyncEvents/README.md

-## C# events as asynchronous streams using System.Threading.Channels.
+# C# events as asynchronous streams with ReactiveX or Channels

-This article was originally published on [DEV.TO and is available for comments there](https://dev.to/noseratio/c-events-as-asynchronous-streams-with-reactivex-or-channels-82k).
+This is the source repro my article published on [DEV.TO](https://dev.to/noseratio/c-events-as-asynchronous-streams-with-reactivex-or-channels-82k).

 As I am getting myself up to date with the modern C# language features, I'd like to share what feels like an interesting and natural use case for [`IAsyncEnumerable`](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.iasyncenumerable-1?view=dotnet-plat-ext-3.1): **iterating through a sequence of arbitrary events**.